 - Analyze your current sales process.

-- Lay out the buyer’s journey for your target persona.
+- Outline the buyer’s journey for your target persona.

 - Define the prospect action that moves them to the next stage.

 - Define exit criteria for each step of the sales process.